-- Home Plate On The Trail: Strictly a breakfast joint, Home Plate is located directly across the street from Dunedin Stadium.
+- Home Plate On The Trail: Serving only breakfast, Home Plate is located directly across the street from Dunedin Stadium.
 Home Plate fills up with both fans and baseball writers looking for breakfast before batting practice on game days.
 Unlimited refills!

 - Casa Tina’s: Exceptional Mexican food & drinks.
 Before it was sold in Canada, I used to come here and zero-in on one of my favourite beers, Modelo Especial.
-Now that Modelo Especial is available at the LCBO, I recommend trying the home-made aguafrescas on offer, such as the hibiscus-flavoured Jamaica and Horchata (another supposed hangover cure).
+Now that Modelo Especial is available at the LCBO, I recommend trying the home-made aguafrescas on offer, such as the hibiscus-flavoured Jamaica and Horchata (both are supposed hangover cures).
 Of course, don’t miss their margaritas.
 All items on the menu are amazing, especially the Cochinita Pibil.
 The salsa/pico de gallo that comes with home made tortilla chips is extraordinarily fresh.
-The Elotes are also very strong.
+The elotes are also very strong.
 Patio seating is available and the staff are super friendly.

 - Sea Sea Riders: Average to above-average seafood, depending on the day.
 The wrap-around patio is great on a hot summer night with a breeze blowing in off the water.
 Renovated this year, Sea Sea Riders features a new menu focused on locally-caught seafood.